Song (“Love a Woman? You’re an Ass”)

 And if busy Love intrenches,

-There’s a sweet, soft page of mine [15]
+15 There’s a sweet, soft page° of mine (male) servant

 Does the trick worth forty wenches.